MttArmstrong/testing-lesson/_episodes/03-TDD.md

  programmers generally despise).

-Often times when you write tests with existing code, you anchor your expectations based on what the code does, instead of brain storming on what a user could do.
+Often times when you write tests with existing code, you anchor your expectations based on what the code does, instead of brain storming on what a user could do to break your system.

 ## Red, green, refactor